-The Historic Computing Special Interest Group is a group dedicated to collating and preserving materials and artefacts relating to the School of Computing Science at Newcastle University and its past incarnations, including as photos, videos, commissioned art, documents, software and physical artefacts.
+The Newcastle University Historic Computing (NUHC) Committee is a special-interest group dedicated to collating, preserving and promoting materials and artefacts relating to the usage and development of computing across the whole University, not least the School of Computing and the IT Service, (see below).
+Materials include: photos, videos, commissioned art, documents, publications, software, and a very large number of physical computer artefacts.

 The main method of communication for the group is via the cs-historic-committee mailing list.
 We maintain a public todo list on Trello.
 If you have an interest, information or expertise in Computing History, we encourage you to join our group!

 The strands of work that the SIG are looking at are as follows:

 Is there something missing?
 Could you help us with our work?
 Get in touch and let us know!

 Historic Computing Committee

 - Troy Astarte (Chair)